-- 1. Overall, night- and daytime temperatures are not expected to deviate much from the usual for August and October 2022, still being warm as this period marks the peak of the Heat Season. - Temperatures should quickly cool to become seasonably comfortable in November
+- 1. Overall, night- and daytime temperatures are not expected to deviate much from the usual for September to November 2022, still being warm until October as this period marks the peak and tail end of the annual Heat Season. - Temperatures should quickly remain cool from December onwards.